Should I Use Olive Oil Instead Of Canola Oil?

-Why Extra Virgin Olive Oil Is The Best Olive Oil For Health
+Why Extra Virgin Olive Oil Is The Healthiest Option For Your Kitchen

 If you’re looking for a hard-working plant oil, Canola Oil has become a very popular choice of late, but, for health benefits and purity of flavour, the best olive oil you can find is healthier than canola – and versatile too.
 The main reason behind this is the abundance of antioxidants and other plant compounds in olive oil – especially extra virgin olive oil – which help to neutralise free radicals which can cause harm to our health.